Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

-Aaron Gordon and his Denver Nuggets teammates take on the Phoenix Suns in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.
+Aaron Gordon and the rest of the Denver Nuggets hit the court versus the Phoenix Suns in the NBA Playoffs on Monday, at 10:00 PM ET.

-Let's break down Gordon's prop bets, and some stats and trends to help you find good wagers.
+In this piece we'll break down Gordon's stats and trends, helping you make good predictions on prop bets.

 Aaron Gordon Prop Bets vs. the Suns